ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-procedure.md

 Next, you can view and manage the Automated instance that you ordered.

-You must manage the {{site.data.keyword.vmwaresolutions_short}} components that are created in your {{site.data.keyword.cloud_notm}} account only in the VMware Solutions console, not the {{site.data.keyword.slportal}}, or any other means outside of the console.
-If you change these components outside of the VMware Solutions console, the changes are not synchronized with the console.
-{: important}

-{{site.data.content.caution-component-management}}
+{{site.data.content.imp-note-manage-comp}}

+{{site.data.content.note-vsphere-version}}

+**CAUTION** Managing any {{site.data.keyword.vmwaresolutions_short}} components (which were installed into your {{site.data.keyword.cloud_notm}} account when you ordered the instance) from outside the VMware Solutions console can make your environment unstable.
+The following activities are considered management activities:
+*  Adding, modifying, returning, or removing components
+*  Expanding or contracting instance capacity through adding or removing ESXi servers
+*  Powering off components
+*  Restarting services

    Exceptions to these activities include managing the shared storage file shares from the {{site.data.keyword.slportal}}.
 Such activities include ordering, deleting (which might impact data stores if mounted), authorizing, and mounting shared storage file shares.